 \begin{corollary} Let $\bm X = \{\frac kn\bm z\modone\}_{k=0}^{n-1}\subseteq\mathds T^d$ be a lattice and $\mathcal S_n(\bm z)$ be defined as in \eqref{eq:S}.
 Then $\bm X$ has the reconstructing property on

 \end{corollary}

 \begin{proof} Using the classical lattice algorithm \eqref{eq:classical} in \Cref{recon}, we obtain the reconstructing property on

-Now we plug in the bound \eqref{eq:classicalbound}, which only makes the frequency index set smaller, not losing the reconstructing property.
-We have $\le$ insead of $<$ in \eqref{eq:majesty} since equality is not attained in \eqref{classicalbound}. \end{proof}
+Now we plug in the bound \eqref{eq:classicalbound}, which only makes the frequency index set smaller.
+By definition, $\bm X$ retains the reconstructing property on the smaller set.
+We have $\le$ instead of $<$ in \eqref{eq:majesty} since equality is not attained in \eqref{classicalbound}. \end{proof}

 Note, the frequency index set \eqref{eq:majesty} has half of the radius of the frequency index set used in the classical lattice algorithm in \Cref{classicalbound}, where we have $M = 1/\sqrt{\mathcal S_n(\bm z)}$.
 With the latter choice we do not have the guarantee for the reconstructing property.
 This difference could be an artifact of the proof, however.